Applies to: MacroView DMS Next | DMS Next users

 - Close button

 - Fill in the following search panel settings fields to meet your needs.
-Fields are optional unless otherwise indicated.
+Fields are required unless otherwise indicated.

-- Title: (Required) The search panel's title, used to identify it.
+- Title: The search panel's title, used to identify it.

-- Groups: Group the input fields.
+- Groups: (Optional) Group the input fields.
 To learn about grouping input fields, see Input field groups.

 -